 - Be quiet > Can you use a softer voice?

 - Stop yelling > Take a deep breath and tell me what happened

 - Don't get upset > It's ok to be frustrated for a while

 - That's enough. > Do you want a hug?

 - I'm all done > I'm here for you

 However, positive communication is more likely to have a positive and leveling effect.
 It is because we naturally opt for positivity, even if we have lost our minds for a moment.

 Why is it sometimes so difficult to communicate positively?

 Someone frustrated can say things that - often unintentionally - hurt us.
-It takes a lot of empathy and resilience, not to make the words personal in the moment this happens.
+It takes a lot of empathy and resilience, not to take the words too personal at the moment this happens.

 Besides, someone may be unreasonable or pessimistic out of anger, sadness, or anger.
 That, too, is difficult to see as something temporary.